| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 How does OPAQUE-Store SPHINX integration work¶

-As you can see every opaque-store op needs a password on standard input.
-This password is run through SPHINX, and the output password is used in the OPAQUE protocol as the input password.
-This also means, that if you use a single server setup for both SPHINX and OPAQUE-Store, the two servers should not be controlled by the same 3rd party entity, otherwise this entity is able to offline-bruteforce your SPHINX master password.
-If you use either of these services in a threshold setup, and these threshold servers are controlled by different entities, you should be ok, as long as no one controls a threshold number of oracles/servers.
+Every OPAQUE-Store operation requires a password via standard input.
+This password is run through SPHINX, and the output password is then used in the OPAQUE protocol as the input password.
+This means that if both SPHINX and OPAQUE-Store are hosted on the same server or controlled by the same third party, they could potentially perform an offline brute-force attack against your SPHINX master password.
+If you use a threshold setup where different entities control the servers, you remain secure as long as no single entity controls enough servers to meet the threshold.

 OPAQUE-Store CLI Parameters¶